thoughtbot/ios-on-rails/release/ios-on-rails.md

 	platform :ios, '7.0'

-	pod 'AFNetworking', '~> 2.4.1'
 	pod 'SSKeychain', '~> 1.2.2'
 	pod 'SVProgressHUD', '~> 1.0'

-	target :HumonTests  do
-	  pod 'Kiwi', '~> 2.3.0'
-	  pod 'OHHTTPStubs', '~> 3.0.2'
-	end

-	target :HumonUITests, :exclusive => true do
-	  pod 'KIF', '~> 3.0.8'
-	end

-The `:exclusive => true do` block ensures that the HumonUITests target only links to the testing frameworks inside the block.
-The frameworks outside the block will still be available to HumonUITests target since they'll be available to the main Humon target.

-AFNetworking will handle our API network requests, SSKeychain will help us save user info to the keychain, and SVProgressHUD will let us display loading views to the user.
+SSKeychain will help us save user info to the keychain.
+SVProgressHUD will let us display loading views to the user.

+We will manually make our API requests, but we could alternatively use AFNetworking.
+Chapters on using AFNetworking are included in this book's [GitHub repo.](https://github.com/thoughtbot/ios-on-rails)

 Another important Pod to add is either Hockey or TestFlight to distribute our app to Beta testers.
 That process is outlined superbly on either of their developer support pages.